Learning Long Range Dependencies on Graphs via Random Walks: Abstract

 \section{Abstract}

-Message-passing graph neural networks (GNNs), while excelling at capturing local relationships, often struggle with long-range dependencies on graphs.
-Conversely, graph transformers (GTs) enable information exchange between all nodes but oversimplify the graph structure by treating them as a set of fixed-length vectors.
-This work proposes a novel architecture, NeuralWalker, that overcomes the limitations of both methods by combining random walks with message passing.
-NeuralWalker achieves this by treating random walks as sequences, allowing for the application of recent advances in sequence models in order to capture long-range dependencies within these walks.
+Message-passing graph neural networks (GNNs) excel at capturing local relationships but struggle with long-range dependencies in graphs.
+In contrast, graph transformers (GTs) enable global information exchange but often oversimplify the graph structure by representing graphs as sets of fixed-length vectors.
+This work introduces a novel architecture that overcomes the shortcomings of both approaches by combining the long-range information of random walks with local message passing.
+By treating random walks as sequences, our architecture leverages recent advances in sequence models to effectively capture long-range dependencies within these walks.
 Based on this concept, we propose a framework that offers (1) more expressive graph representations through random walk sequences, (2) the ability to utilize any sequence model for capturing long-range dependencies, and (3) the flexibility by integrating various GNN and GT architectures.
-Our experimental evaluations demonstrate that NeuralWalker achieves significant performance improvements on 19 graph and node benchmark datasets, notably outperforming existing methods by up to 13\% on the PascalVoc-SP and COCO-SP datasets.
+Our experimental evaluations demonstrate that our approach achieves significant performance improvements on 19 graph and node benchmark datasets, notably outperforming existing methods by up to 13\% on the PascalVoc-SP and COCO-SP datasets.

 \textbf{Code}: \url{https://github.com/BorgwardtLab/NeuralWalker}.